ETIMC/Report/typst/sections/Sprint 3.typ

 An A/B test was conducted to assess perferences for potentiometer knob sizes.
 Participants were presented with three different "topper" options: small, medium, and large.
 This test addressed earlier feedback, as described in @sec:sprint2test, where participants found the bare potentiometers difficult to manipulate.
 While individual preferences varied, all participants agreed that any topper was preferable to none.

 Overall, participants responded positively to the interaction experience during the Wizard of Oz test.
 One tester remarked #quote[Yes!
-I could just imagine myself sitting here and jamming!] #text(red)[cite appendices] and another stated: #quote[I think this is very funny!] #text(red)[cite appendices].
+I could just imagine myself sitting here and jamming!] (@app:Sprint3Transcriptions) and another stated: #quote[I think this is very funny!] (@app:Sprint3Transcriptions).

 When asked whether the system might motivate them to explore a new musical instrument, the participants, having musical backgrounds playing drums and guitar, responded negatively.
 However, one participant noted: #quote[Hmm...
-Especially if you've never played music before, then I think it would be like that.] #text(red)[cite appendices] which suggest the product could hold great appeal for individuals without prior musical experience.
+Especially if you've never played music before, then I think it would be like that.] (@app:Sprint3Transcriptions) which suggest the product could hold great appeal for individuals without prior musical experience.

-Participants were also asked if they would use the product in a real-life context, one responded: #quote[Yes, 100 percent!] #text(red)[cite appendices] and another offered a more nuanced perspective: #quote[Yes, but I would probably rather sit and feel the real thing, you know, but it's a good alternative if you just can't afford all those musical instruments.] #text(red)[cite appendices].
+Participants were also asked if they would use the product in a real-life context, one responded: #quote[Yes, 100 percent!] (@app:Sprint3Transcriptions) and another offered a more nuanced perspective: #quote[Yes, but I would probably rather sit and feel the real thing, you know, but it's a good alternative if you just can't afford all those musical instruments.] (@app:Sprint3Transcriptions).

 In terms of physical interaction, one participant offered constructive criticism regarding the insertion of the NFC card: #quote[[...]
 But maybe it's a bit loose.
 It's like, if you don't put it in properly, it can easily slide out.
-So maybe a slightly narrower opening?] #text(red)[cite appendices].
+So maybe a slightly narrower opening?] (@app:Sprint3Transcriptions).